Alejogb1/job-board/blog-data/how-can-i-pass-a-tasks-return-value-as-an-argument-to-another-task.md

 id: "how-can-i-pass-a-tasks-return-value-as-an-argument-to-another-task"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Passing the return value of one task as an argument to another is a fundamental pattern in concurrent programming, especially when dealing with asynchronous operations.
 I’ve seen this pattern implemented numerous times in my career, often in situations where we needed to build intricate data pipelines or coordinate complex workflows.
 Thinking back, one specific project involved a large-scale image processing application where we had to chain several asynchronous tasks.
 The initial task would fetch an image, the next one would apply a filter, and a final task would save it to storage.
 Each step relied on the output of the previous one.
 While there are different ways to accomplish this, the core principle revolves around managing asynchronous execution and data flow efficiently.

 The key lies in understanding how to capture and propagate the result of a task once it’s completed.
 Essentially, what we're doing is creating a dependency graph between tasks.
 One task has to wait for another to finish and then utilize its output.
 Let’s dive into how we can achieve this using a few common paradigms.